seepiol/Rasp2Pc/README.md

 ## Why?

-Because using the keyboard and mouse, especially while you're doing something else, like video calling.
+Because using the keyboard and mouse, especially while you're doing something else, like video calling, can be really unconfortable.
 And also, control a computer with a touch screen seems really *c o o l*.

 ## How it Works